glanceapp/glance/docs/configuration.md

 `icon`

 Optional URL to an image which will be used as the icon for the site.
 Can be an external URL or internal via [server configured assets](#assets-path).
-You can also directly use [Simple Icons](https://simpleicons.org/) via a `si:` prefix:
+You can also directly use [Simple Icons](https://simpleicons.org/) via a `si:` prefix or [Dashboard Icons](https://github.com/walkxcode/dashboard-icons) via a `di:` prefix:

 ```yaml
 icon: si:jellyfin